louisbl/cordova-plugin-locationservices/README.md

     cordova plugin add cordova-plugin-locationservices

-If you use Cordova Android platform 4
+If you use Cordova Android platform 4, check the `v1` branch.

     cordova plugin add cordova-plugin-locationservices@legacy